pphyom/pphyom/README.md

 ## 👋 Hello, people!

-This is Pyae.
-I'm a 2022 CS graduate concentrated on software and computer network engineering.
-I consider myself an active listener, a quick learner, and a visionary employee who is enthusiastic to develop along with the organization.
+This is Pyae, a recent 2022 CS graduate looking for an active position such as software engineer and IT engineer.
+Familiar with a variety of programming languages such as C/C++, Java, Bash/Shell scripting, Python, and networking protocols and models (OSI, TCP/IP).
+Also familiar with languages in web development such as HTML and CSS.
+Have a strong comprehension of OOP and TDD, and a strong ability to pick up new languages quickly.

 ## 📫 How to reach me: ...